• As low as $392/Night

 • Approximately 2141 square feet

 Walk out the the back of the beach home, to a cross-walk immediately to the beach access.
 Once on the beach and you need something or want to return to the home, super simple and fast.
 Community pool for the 6-8 homes on the cul de sac.
-Beach home designed for the family with a huge open area for dining room, family room, with a nice alcove bar area with constructed in ice machine.
+Beach home designed for the family with a enormous open area for dining room, family room, with a nice alcove bar area with constructed in ice machine.
 4 car parking on concrete driveway.
 Barbecue, swing, picnic table for outside entertainment.
-Enchanting wrap-around porch with solid wooden rocking chairs and plenty of seating.
-One side screened in, two other sides open but protected with sizable overhang roof to protect from the sun.
+Stunning wrap-around porch with solid wooden rocking chairs and plenty of seating.
+One side screened in, two other sides open but protected with huge overhang roof to protect from the sun.
 Remodeled with new upstairs windows and french doors leading to a new second level deck with ocean/sound view.
 Great place to socialize, sun, or just chill.

 About the Area

-Nags Head is home to this vacation home.
-The area's natural beauty can be seen at Outer Banks Beaches and Cape Hatteras National Seashore.
 Full Throttle Speedway and Mutiny Bay Adventure Golf are also worth visiting.
 Discover the area's water adventures with kayaking, parasailing, and windsurfing nearby, or enjoy the great outdoors with cycling.

 Special Instructions